mnot/I-D/capport-problem/draft.md

 # Defining Captive Portals and Networks

-A "captive network" is a network that employs a captive portal for a variety of purposes; see {{why}}.
-A "captive portal" is a Web site that captive networks direct users to.
+A "_captive network_" is a network that employs a captive portal for a variety of purposes; see {{why}}.
+A "_captive portal_" is a Web site that captive networks direct users to.

 This is achieved by directing requests for "normal" Web access to the captive portal, through variety of techniques, including DNS poisoning, TCP interception, HTTP response modification and/or HTTP redirection.

 Once the captive network's goals are met, the network "remembers" that the user is allowed network access, usually by MAC address, although there is a significant amount of variance between implementations.

+Over time, operating systems have developed "_captive portal detection_" processes to discover captive networks, and to assist users through the process of obtaining full network access.
+They often involve specialised "_captive portal browsers_" which only allow the captive portal to use a subset of the full capabilities of a Web browser, and have a different user experience.

 ## Why Captive Portals Are Used {#why}